-US: Zohran Mamdani poised to win New York Democratic mayoral primary polls
+Zohran Mamdani poised to win New York Democratic mayoral primary polls

 He is the son of Indian-American filmmaker Mira Nair and Mahmood Mamdani, a Ugandan academic and professor of African, colonialism and post‐colonialism studies.

 Mamdani’s opponent Cuomo was attempting a political comeback.
-In 2021, he had resigned amid allegations of sexual harassment and New York state’s mishandling of the Covid-19 pandemic.
+In 2021, he had resigned amid allegations of sexual harassment and New York state’s alleged mishandling of the Covid-19 pandemic.
 He had denied the allegations.

 “Tonight was not our night; tonight was Assemblyman Mamdani’s night,” CNN quoted Cuomo as having told his supporters on Tuesday as the votes were being counted.